 Leather engraving is an art form that combines precision and creativity.
-The Monport 40W Pro CO2 Laser Engraver & Cutter is an excellent tool for laser engraving black leather.
+The Monport 40W Pro CO2 Laser Cutter and Engraver is an excellent tool for laser engraving black leather.
 This machine, supported by LightBurn software, allows for detailed and intricate designs on leather.
 However, to maintain the leather's quality and appearance, proper techniques for cleaning leather after laser engraving are essential.

-Laser engraving is a process where a laser beam is used to etch designs onto the surface of leather.
+Laser cutter and engraver is a process where a laser beam is used to etch designs onto the surface of leather.
 This method is particularly effective for laser engraving black leather, as it provides high contrast and sharp details.

 Laser engraving black leather offers several advantages, including: